Location: Edison Hall, Room 100

 Adaptive Technology Lab

-The Adaptive Technology lab is staffed by a full time Lab Technician, Seham Mohamed, who assists students in learning how to use the specialized equipment.
-The lab is available to all students with disabilities at Middlesex County College who have self-identified to the Counselor for Students with Disabilities or who are enrolled in Project Connections.
+The Adaptive Technology lab is staffed by a full time Lab Coordinator who assists students in learning how to use the specialized equipment.
+The lab is available to all students with disabilities at Middlesex County College who have self-identified to the Counselor for Students with Disabilities.

 Please click on the appropriate link below:

-The Adaptive Technology Lab is located in Johnson Learning Center (JLC) room 221.
-The professional lab technician, Seham Mohamed, is available on site to assist students in learning how to use all the equipment.
+The Adaptive Technology Lab is located in Johnson Learning Center (JLC) room 243.
+The professional Lab Coordinator, Seham Mohamed, is available on site to assist students in learning how to use all the equipment.

 Monday through Friday

 For students enrolled in evening classes, both Kurweil 3000 and JAWS systems are located at the Middlesex County College Library in the Reference Room.
 Students can also access the internet at the library.

 The Lab is located in Johnson Learning Center room 243.
 The lab is open Mondays through Fridays, 8:30 am–4:00 pm.